-Computational modelling of granular dynamics has important applications in both science and engineering, but is challenging due to the complex nature of granular medias.
+Computational modelling of granular dynamics has important applications in both science and engineering, but is challenging due to the complex nature of granular media.
 The discrete (or distinct) element method (DEM) is perhaps the most versatile numerical method for it.
 It supports the three granular phases, solid, liquid, and gas.
 It can capture both discrete and collective phenomena, that depend on contact parameters, particle shape and arrangements.
 DEM simulations are, however, computationally intense, which limits the practical applicability.

 There are basically three methods of accelerating a DEM simulation.
-Firstly, the computational speed can be increased by parallelization and use of specialized hardware [13, 20, 6, 21, 7, 15].
+Firstly, the computational speed can be increased by parallelization and use of specialized hardware [14, 21, 7, 22, 8, 16], but the monetary cost and energy consumption grows rapidly with system size.
 Secondly, changing from explicit to implicit time-integration allows for much larger time-steps than the limit set by the time-period of free vibrations for particles of given mass and contact stiffness.
 The computational bottleneck is then shifted from collision detection to solving the equations of motion and contact force computation.
-Depending on the system properties and error tolerance this may be very advantageous [19].
+Depending on the system properties and error tolerance this may be very advantageous [20].